HoreichFawad/Modbus/README.md

 ```

 ### Key Directories and Files

-- **examples/**: Contains various example programs demonstrating the usage of the Modbus library.
 - **src/**: Contains the source code for the Modbus library.
 - **include/**: Contains the header files for the Modbus library.